rust-lang/flate2-rs/README.md

 `cloudflare_zlib` will cause breakage if any other crate in your crate graph uses another version of zlib/libz.

-For compatibility with previous versions of `flate2`, the C version of `miniz.c` is still available, using the feature `miniz-sys`.

 # License

 This project is licensed under either of